michaeljthacker/soccer-position-game/readme.md

 - **Turn-based Gameplay**: The game is turn-based, with each turn starting with random ball placement, followed by the user's input to position their player.

-- **Feedback and Scoring**: After each turn, feedback is given on the user’s placement, comparing it to the optimal position for that role, with scoring based on proximity to the ideal location.
+- **Feedback and Scoring**: After the user selects their position, feedback is given on the user’s placement, comparing it to the optimal position for that role, with scoring based on proximity to the ideal location.

 ## Project Intent